 Concentration of credit risk is the risk of loss attributed to the magnitude of the System's investment in a single issuer.
-Investments issued or explicitly guaranteed by the U.S. government are excluded from this requirement.
-As of December 31, 2023, and December 31, 2022.
+Investments as of December 31, 2024, and December 31, 2023 issued or explicitly guaranteed by the U.S. government are excluded from this requirement.